 Ensuring a Smooth Take Off:

-Well before India’s plan in launch space vehicles and missiles began unfolding, CSIR, in a visionary initiative, established a trisonic wind tunnel in 1960s to catalyze aerospace research and development!
-Every Indian aerospace vehicle, from satellite launchers to aircrafts has graduated out of this wind tunnel.
+Well before India’s plan in launch space vehicles and missiles began unfolding, CSIR, in a visionary initiative, established a transonic wind tunnel in 1960s to catalyze aerospace research and development!
+Every Indian aerospace vehicle, from satellite launchers to aircraft has graduated out of this wind tunnel.
 CSIR has also developed a full-scale fatigue test facility to extend the airframe service lives of India’s fighter aircrafts.
-Indian satellites and launch vehicles must pass through the CSIR-ISRO acoustic test facility to ensure that they withstand the “bignoise” facility during Lift-Off!!
+Indian satellites and launch vehicles must pass through the CSIR-ISRO acoustic test facility to ensure that they withstand the “big noise” facility during Lift-Off!!